-This course is aimed at anyone working in clinical research or associated functions, including regulatory affairs and document management, who needs to know how to establish, maintain, monitor and improve a clinical QMS that focuses on product quality and compliance to GCP.
+This course is aimed at anyone working in clinical research or associated functions, including regulatory affairs and document management, who needs to know how to establish, maintain, monitor and improve a CQMS that focuses on product quality and compliance to GCP.

 The programme will also be of value to those working in quality assurance and quality improvement roles in clinical research, management responsible for governance of CQMS and anyone working with or in clinical research who needs to comply with the new requirements for CQMS, including study sites.

-It is ideal for those implementing a CQMS, those wanting to share best practice and anyone wanting to know about the new harmonised standard proposed for CQMS.
+It is ideal for those implementing a CQMS, those wanting to share best practice and anyone wanting an update on new developments in this area.

 CQMS – compliance deficiencies

 Documentation supporting quality and data integrity in CQMS

 Importance of KPIs in your QMS

 Dr Laura Brown MBA, BSc (Biochemistry), BSc (Psychology), PhD, is a Pharmaceutical QA and Training Consultant, Course Director for the MSc in Clinical Research, School of Pharmacy at the University of Cardiff.
 She has more than 20 years’ experience of quality assurance and regulatory requirements in clinical trials in the pharmaceutical industry.
 She has worked in senior positions for several companies, including GlaxoWellcome, Hoechst Marion Roussel, Farmitalia and Phoenix International.
 She has a particular expertise in quality systems including data protection and data integrity in clinical trials.
 She was Chairman of the ACRPI GCP Forum for six years.
 She regularly writes on pharmaceutical regulatory issues in clinical trials